sebastianspicker/network-lantern/README.md

 A working tree for network-diagnostics-suite with an evolving implementation history.

 ## Overview
-network-diagnostics-suite records the stable project shape and the work still worth checking.
+network-diagnostics-suite keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: publication.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Merged scattered reporting guidance into the docs.
+- Made the rename assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.